 The group, aside from Mulcaire, was charged with conspiring to intercept communications “without lawful authority,” the CPS said.
-They also each face separate claims related to specific victims, including politicians and family members of celebrities.
+They each face separate claims related to specific victims, including politicians and family members of celebrities.

-The phone-hacking probe, known as Operation Weeting, runs parallel to investigations of computer hacking and bribery by reporters and editors at the News of the World and another News Corp.
-(NWSA:US) tabloid, the Sun, Britain’s best-selling daily title, where the bribery arrests have focused.
+Operation Weeting runs parallel to investigations of computer hacking and bribery by reporters and editors at the News of the World and another News Corp. tabloid, the Sun, Britain’s best-selling daily title, where the bribery arrests have focused.

 To contact the reporter on this story: Erik Larson in London at firstname.lastname@example.org